NannyML/nannyml/docs/tutorials/detecting_data_drift/drift_detection_for_model_outputs.rst

 Looking at the results we see that we have a false alert on the first chunk of the analysis data.
 This is similar to the ``tenure`` variable in the :ref:`univariate drift results<univariate_drift_detection_tenure>` where there is also a false alert because the drift measured by the KS d-statistic is very low.
-This can happen when the statistical tests consider significant a small change in the distribtion of a variable in the chunks.
-But becuase the change is small it is usually not significant from a model monitoring perspective.
+This can happen when the statistical tests consider significant a small change in the distribution of a variable in the chunks.
+But because the change is small it is usually not significant from a model monitoring perspective.

 If required the :ref:`Performance Estimation<performance-estimation>` functionality of NannyML can help provide estimates of the impact of the observed changes to Model Outputs.